 If you're looking for a utilitarian commuter, the Aventon Level 3 is a remarkably good option, offering exceptional range and versatility.
 Hiding under its pedestrian appearance is a clever and well-designed bike.

 The Segway Xafari is a full-suspension electric bike with more features than we're accustomed to discussing.
 Using a 936Wh battery, the bike traveled further on a single charge than any other electric bike we've tested.
-That might be expected if the Xafari was low on power, but according to our dyno test, it's also one of the most powerful bikes.
-Its 4-amp charger also gives it amongst the fastest charging times in our review.
+That might be expected if the Xafari was low on power, but it's also one of the most powerful bikes we've ever dyno tested.
+Its 4-amp charger gives it the fastest charging time of all the electric commuters.

-The bike uses 26-inch wheels and 3.0" knobby tires that let you explore beyond the end of the pavement.
-ABS fenders, built-in lights, a 1300 lumen high-beam, and a rear rack make it commute-ready in any weather.
-The bike has a brilliant interface and excellent app integration that allows you to lock, track, and update the bike from your phone.
-You can view navigation, play music, and even take phone calls through the bike's display.
+Rolling on 26-inch wheels and 3.0" knobby tires, the Xafari can venture beyond the end of the pavement.
+ABS fenders, built-in lights with a 1300 lumen headlight, and a rear rack ready the bike for commutes in any conditions.
+The bike has a brilliant interface and excellent app integration, allowing you to lock, track, and even get updates through from your phone.
+Through the bike's display, you can view navigation, play music, and take phone calls.

-The Xafari can carry riders up to 352 pounds, including 55 pounds on the unique rear rack.
+The Xafari has a capacity of 352 pounds, including 55 pounds on the cantilevered rear rack.
 An 8-speed drivetrain, hydraulic disc brakes, and superb ergonomics make the bike easy to enjoy.
-Only one frame size and style are available so that it won't be ideal for all users, but we found it worked well for riders from 5'4" to 6' with six inches of adjustability in the seatpost.
+Although only one frame size and style are available, making it less ideal for all users, we found it to be suitable for riders from 5'4" to 6' feet tall, offering six inches of adjustability in the seatpost.

-The bike aced our tests, but its comfort and tech features add significant weight.
+While the bike aced our tests, its comfort and tech features add significant weight.
 At 94 pounds, the bike is hard to muscle onto a bike rack or ride without assistance.
-If your biking plans involve hauling the bike around on a rack, you'd be wise to look for a lighter bike like the Aventon Level 3, below, or a heavy-duty rack.
-Overall, we're incredibly impressed with the Xafari, and given the bike's performance, its price is far lower than we expected.
+If your biking plans involve hauling the bike on a rack, you'd be wise to look for a lighter bike like the Aventon Level 3, below, or a heavy-duty rack.
+Overall, we're incredibly impressed with the Xafari, and given the bike's performance, it's priced far lower than we expected.

-The Aventon Level 3 is a full-featured commuter ebike at a great price.
-It's loaded with new high-tech and quality comfort features.
-The bike balances comfort and efficiency by rolling on 27.5" wheels and 2.2" tires.
+The Aventon Level 3 is a full-featured commuter ebike with a compelling price tag.
+The bike is loaded with high-tech features and comfort upgrades.
+Balancing comfort and efficiency, the Level rolls on 27.5" wheels and 2.2" tires.
 An 80mm suspension fork and a dampened seatpost isolate the rider from the road, providing extra comfort should you stray from the pavement.
-The bike comes equipped with a rack, lights, fenders, turn signals, and reflective tires, making it ready for commuting from the start.
+The bike comes fully equipped for commuting with a rack, lights, fenders, turn signals, and reflective tires.

-A Shimano Altus 8-speed drivetrain and Magura hydraulic brakes give the bike adequate gearing and exceptional stopping power.
-The bike is lightweight enough to be transported by most bike racks and robust enough to carry up to 300 pounds.
-Aventon's 4-amp fast charger replenishes the keyless battery in just 5 hours.
-The Level is a fantastic commuter bike in two frame sizes and step-through or step-over styles.
+A Shimano Altus 8-speed drivetrain and Magura hydraulic brakes give the bike adequate gearing and exceptional stopping power, though the Magura brakes lack a motor shut-off switch.
+The bike is light enough to be transported by most bike racks and robust enough to carry up to 300 pounds.
+Aventon's 4-amp fast charger can fill the keyless battery in just over five hours.
+Available in two frame sizes and step-through or step-over styles, the Level is sure to make your commute a breeze.

-The Lectric ONE is a gearbox / belt-driven electric commuter bike with many features available at an exceptional price.
+The Lectric ONE is a dramatically different type of commuter bike.
+Using an internal gearbox and Gates belt-drive, your sensitive drivetrain components are sealed from the elements while the weight is centered in the bike.
+The 6-speed Pinion gearbox is typically found on bikes three times the price of the ONE.
+We're impressed with Lectric's ability to offer so much impressive technology at such an exceptional price.
 This compact commuter comes with everything you need for commuting day or night, rain or shine.
-The short wheelbase and upright position excel in urban environments, while its 672Wh battery and powerful motor give it the oomph and range to expand your domain.
+The short wheelbase and upright position are ideal for urban environments, while its 672Wh battery and powerful motor give it the oomph and range to expand your domain without range anxiety.

-The bike's 20-inch wheels use 2.5" puncture-resistant, reflective sidewall tires well-suited for pavement and hard-packed surfaces.
-The tires are excellent, but they account for most of the bike's vibration damping.
-As such, the ONE is less comfortable on long rides and uneven terrain.
-Overall, I found the bike wildly convenient and well thought out.
-If a high-tech commuter bike with a small footprint sounds good to you, the ONE is highly recommended.
+20-inch wheels with 2.5" puncture-resistant, tires feature eflective sidewalls and are best-suited for pavement or hard-packed surfaces.
+The tires are excellent, but they make up all of the bike's vibration damping.
+As such, the ONE is less comfortable for longer rides or over rough terrain.
+Overall, we found the design and implementation very well thought out and the riding experience is quite nice.
+If a high-tech commuter bike with a small footprint sounds good to you, the ONE is likely to impress.

 E-Bike Class: 1, 2, or 3 | Tested Motor Power: 1000W